-Modi’s party rallies ahead in key India state election
+Modi’s party, allies leading vote in India’s Bihar state

 Modi’s overall popularity remains unmatched in India, but his party faced tougher-than-expected challenges in recent state polls.

 Over the past two years, Modi’s party has lost six state elections and gained power only in two.
-Despite the party’s sweeping victory to a second term in office in May 2019, the Bharatiya Janata Party suffered a major setback when it lost two key coalition partners in northern Punjab and western Maharashtra.
+Despite the party’s sweeping victory to a second term in May 2019, the BJP suffered a major setback when it lost two key coalition partners in northern Punjab and western Maharashtra.

 Millions voted in Bihar, where authorities in an effort to halt people from spreading the virus while they voted increased the number of polling stations, extended voting time by one hour at most sites and required sanitization of electronic voting machines .